Build-To-Rent Homes: A Renter’s And Investor’s Guide To A Hot Real Estate Trend

 The Cons Of Living In A Build-To-Rent Property

-- Cost relative to renting an apartment: Rents for build-to-rent properties are typically higher, and rise by a greater amount, than rents for apartments.
+- Cost relative to renting an apartment: Rental prices for build-to-rent properties are typically higher and rise by a greater amount than rents for apartments.

 - Cost relative to homeownership: If you buy a house, your mortgage payments will go toward amortizing your loan.
 Eventually, you will own a valuable asset outright and will not have to make any further mortgage payments.
 Although many people consider build-to-rent properties due to the difficulty of saving for a down payment, it may be easier than you think to find a way to save.
-It’s also worth looking into low or zero down payment options, such as conventional loans requiring only 3% down, VA and FHA loans.
+It’s also worth looking into low or zero down payment options, such as conventional loans requiring only 3% down, Department of Veterans Affairs (VA) loans and Federal Housing Administration (FHA) loans.

 - Small size: Build-to-rent properties can vary widely in style, but they are often smaller than other homes.

 - Lack of personalization: Build-to-rent homes can sometimes lack the quirky charm of homes that were built for sale.
-If you find yourself drawn to the charms of an older home, build-to-rent may be a particularly poor fit for you.
+If you find yourself drawn to the charms of an older home, build-to-rent properties may not be the best fit for you.